-CBT Comparable PBT Universal PBT Administration Guidelines Universal Feature Feature PBT Administration Guidennes Line Reader Mask Tool Straight Edge Before Testing: (Visual Aids/ Organizers) Materials: Test Administrator provides student with blank straight edge.
+CBT Comparable Universal Feature PBT Universal Feature PBT Administration Guidelines Line Reader Mask Tool Straight Edge (Visual Aids/ Organizers) Materials: Test Administrator provides student with blank straight edge.
 During Testing: The student uses a blank straight edge as he or she reads and follows along with the text.
-Magnification/ Magnification/ Before Testing: Enlargement Device Enlargement Device Materials : Test Administrator provides student with magnification/enlargement device.
-During Testing: The student uses external magnification or enlargement devices to increase the font or graphic size (e.g., projector, CCTV, eye-glass mounted or hand-held magnifiers, electronic magnification systems, etc.).
+Magnification/ Enlargement Device Magnification/ Enlargement Device Before Testing: The student uses external magnification or enlargement devices to increase the font or graphic size (e.g., projector, CCTV, eye-glass mounted or hand-held magnifiers, electronic magnification systems, etc.).
 Note Pad Blank Scratch Paper See Blank Scratch Paper Pop-up Glossary Glossary in Footnotes During Testing: The student refers to a glossary of preselected, construct-irrelevant words in the footnotes of the paper-based test.
 Redirect Student to the Test (by Test Administrator) Same as CBT During Testing: The Test Administrator redirects the student's attention to the test without coaching or assisting the student in any way.
 There is no limit to the number of times a Test Administrator can redirect a student back to the test.
 Examples: Providing reminders to stay on task and focused during the assessments; Providing a visual cue to the student to remain on task.
 Spell Check or External Spell Check Device External Spell Check Device Materials: Test Administrator provides student with external spell check device.
 During Testing: The student uses an external spell check device.
 Device may not have embedded grammar check, connect to the internet, or save information.
 Writing Tools Writing Instrument During Testing: The student uses a writing instrument on written responses to underline, bold, or add bullets for formatting.